CodingPatrick/seg3103_playground/Assignment-2/README.md

 ### Question 1.4:
 #### What is the degree of statement coverage obtained?
 If you weren’t able to achieve 100% coverage explain why.
 Please be sure to attach screenshots of your coverage results.
 Elixir’s coverage tool is primitive, as it only provides statement level accuracy. mix test --cover How might you address the limitations of a testing tool that only provides statement level coverage?

-The degree of statement coverage that I obtained was 100% as I was able to cover all the statements in the three methods.
-I was able to achieve that since that I was aiming to achieve a 100% percent branch coverage which implies a 100% statement coverage.
+The degree of statement coverage that we obtained was 100% as we were able to cover all the statements in the three methods.
+We were able to achieve that since we were aiming to achieve a 100% percent branch coverage which implies a 100% statement coverage.

 To address the limitation of a tool that gives you only statement coverage, you really need to analyze the relationship between the type of coverage you want to achieve and the statement coverage that was given by the testing tool.
-For example, I designed my tests to achieve a 100% branch coverage, so I would expect the result of the statement coverage to be 100%.
-If that is not the case, then I know that I didn’t achieve a 100% branch coverage, so you essentially get hints from the statement coverage tool and you use it to relate to the type of coverage you got.
+For example, we designed our tests to achieve a 100% branch coverage, so we would expect the result of the statement coverage to be 100%.
+If that is not the case, then we know that we didn’t achieve a 100% branch coverage, so you essentially get hints from the statement coverage tool and you use it to relate to the type of coverage you got.

 Screenshots for coverages: